Jump in Florida, Nevada early voting could reap Latino gains for Clinton

 Twenty-two percent of Democrats who voted on Friday had a conversation with someone from that progressive coalition at some point after Oct.
 15, Blanco said.
 Among Latino voters on the last three voting days, the coalition had conversations with 14 percent of them after Oct.
 15, according to the group’s data.

-Trump on Saturday hit out at the early voters in Nevada, looking to undermine the state’s results before Election Day.
+Trump on Saturday took a jab at the early voting turnout in Nevada.

 “They didn’t get the kind of vote that they needed to stop us on Tuesday,” Trump said in Reno.
 “Tuesday is our day in this state.”